MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-use-azcopy-troubleshoot.md

 If your device is among the list of supported platforms, then you might be able to use Storage Explorer, which integrates AzCopy for all data transfers (it passes tokens to AzCopy via the secret store) but provides a login workflow that supports passing device information.
 AzCopy itself also supports managed identities and service principals, which could be used as an alternative.

-If your device isn't among the list of supported platforms, contact your administrator for help.
+If your device isn't on the list of supported platforms, contact your administrator for help.

 ## Server busy, network errors, or timeouts

 If you see a large number of failed requests with the "503 Server Busy" status, your requests are being throttled by the storage service.
-If you're seeing network errors or timeouts, you might be attempting to push through too much data across your infrastructure and that infrastructure is having difficulty handling it.
+If you're seeing network errors or timeouts, you might be attempting to push through too much data across your infrastructure, and that infrastructure is having difficulty handling it.
 In all cases, the workaround is similar.

-If you see a large file failing over and over again due to certain chunks failing each time, try to limit the concurrent network connections or throughput limit depending on your specific case.
-We suggest that you first lower the performance drastically at first, observe whether it solved the initial problem, then ramp up performance again until an overall balance is achieved.
+If you see a large file repeatedly failing due to certain chunks failing each time, try to limit the concurrent network connections or throughput limit depending on your specific case.
+We suggest you lower the performance drastically at first, observe whether it solved the initial problem, then ramp up the performance again until an overall balance is achieved.

 For more information, see [Optimize the performance of AzCopy with Azure Storage](/azure/storage/common/storage-use-azcopy-optimize)

-If you're copying data between accounts by using AzCopy, the quality and reliability of the network from where you run AzCopy might impact the overall performance.
-Event though data transfers from server to server, AzCopy does initiate calls for each file to copy between service endpoints.
+If you're copying data between accounts by using AzCopy, the quality and reliability of the network from where you run AzCopy, might impact the overall performance.
+Even though data transfers from server to server, AzCopy does initiate calls for each file to copy between service endpoints.

 ## Known constraints with AzCopy